florentpoujol/superpowers-game-flang-plugin/tutorial.md

-# Superpowers fLang plugin
+# Superpowers Game fLang plugin

-Ths plugin allows for easy localization of any in-game strings if the `Sup Game` system for [Superpowers, the extensible HTML5 2D+3D game engine](http://sparklinlabs.com).
+Ths plugin allows for easy localization of any in-game strings in the `Superpowers Game` system for [Superpowers, the extensible HTML5 2D+3D game engine](http://superpowers-html5.com).

 It expose the `fLang` namespace to the TypeScript API.